 We only have one planet.
 The key challenge of the Anthropocene is to work out how we live within the boundaries this presents to ensure the health and wellbeing not only of the current human population and that of generations to come, but also that of the 8.7 million species that cohabit it with us.
 We cannot underestimate the enormity and urgency of this challenge which requires holistic, multidisciplinary, systems level solutions.
 BSc Environmental Science is designed to equip you with the knowledge and skills needed and to develop the personal attributes required to take on this challenge.
 Our programme has been designed by environmental practitioners and researchers to align with the national subject benchmark statement for environmental science, professional body requirements, Education for Sustainable Development Guidelines and future skills demand analysis.
 The programme is purpose built for the modern environmental scientist and centred around the learner as the 'environmental practitioner'.
 It draws upon up to date professional, scientific, and vocational aspects embedded in the programme and aligned with feedback direct from industry.
 Learners and employers benefit from a skills focused developmental perspective, using current societal and professional skills requirements.

-If you do not have a scientific background but a strong interest in environmental issues or do not meet standard entry requirements, the integrated foundation year (4 year programmes) provides you with the basic science and academic skills needed to succeed in environmental science.
-For all students the degree programme is designed to build your knowledge and skills progressively with a focus at Level 4 on scientific concepts and theory alongside the full suite of skills required to study at HE level (such as academic writing, IT, referencing, presentation, communication and time management, these skills will be taught through the Level 4 practitioner module and developed upon in other Level 4 modules).
-Laboratory and fieldwork will also form key components of the programme at this level.
+The degree programme is designed to build your knowledge and skills progressively with a focus at Level 4 on scientific concepts and theory alongside the full suite of skills required to study at HE level.
+Laboratory and fieldwork form key components of the programme at this level.
 At level 5 we continue to build your skills with increasingly complex and diverse challenges while you develop the knowledge to identify and assess contemporary environmental challenges.
 Learning at this level is again supported with practical and fieldwork activities, including a weeklong residential fieldtrip.
-By the time you have completed Level 6 you will be equipped with the skills and knowledge needed to act as a career ready, independent environmental practitioner able to evaluate complex environmental scenarios and offer sustainable solutions.
+By the time you have completed Level 6 you will be equipped with the skills and knowledge needed to act as a career ready independent environmental practitioner able to evaluate complex environmental scenarios and offer sustainable solutions.